atsign-foundation/at_demos/sshnp_docker_demo/README.md

 Docker version 23.0.5, build bc4487a
 ```

 2. You will need 2 atSigns and their associated `.atKeys` files.
 If you will be running your own rendezvous service, you will instead need 3 atSigns (one for each docker container).

+Regardless of running a rendevous service or not, you will need to add your atKey files within the following dirs:
+- sshnp/keys/
+- sshnpd/keys/
+- sshrvd/keys/

 For example, your file structure should be similar to:`sshnp/keys/@sshnp_key.atKeys`, `sshnpd/keys/@sshnpd_key.atKeys`, `sshrvd/keys/@sshrvd_key.atKeys`.
 If you need help getting your `.atKeys` files, see [1A.
 Getting your .atKeys](#1a-getting-your-atkeys).

 #### 1A.
 Getting your .atKeys